collective/kupu/kupu/doc/README.txt

 Content copied from an existing web page is pasted with all formatting intact.
 This includes structure such as headings and lists, plus links, image references, text styling, and other aspects.
-Copying text from a word processor with an HTML clipboard - such as MSWord - works exactly the same.
+Copying text from a word processor with an HTML clipboard - such as MS Word - works exactly the same.

 Kupu will clean up the content before it is sent to the server, and can